CUBRID/cubrid-testtools/doc/cci_guide.md

 ## Write .C file
 ### Common steps
 1. include .h file
 `cas_cci.h`, `stdio.h` and so on
 2. define variables
 `user`,`port`,`query`, `database_name` and so on
 3. write main function or other functions
     ```
     int main()
     {
-        //main code, it should include the simple CCI API execution process
+        //main code, it should include the CCI API execution code
     }
     ```
-4. the whole CCI API execution process
+4. CCI API execution code
     ```
     con=cci_connect(...)
     if (con < 0)